marcusasdgg/Mangnet/README.md

 Overall, I hope you guys are happy with this project, if you ever have the time to provide feedback do not hesistate and email [me](marcusolachan@gmail.com)

 # Roadmap
 In the future I will be adding notification support as well as support for reading manga off of other sources other than mangadex.
+Also would like to increase overall stability in the app, I.e loading downloaded chapters on app start up instead of reading from storage to see if it is downloaded.

+Update 30th Jan 2025: manganato support and rudimentary vertical reading support.

 # Project Status
 Since I am the only person developing this app right now, progress will be slow as I am juggling this project and Uni at the same time.